 Setting the date that a home inspection contingency should be released depends on the contingency you negotiate with the seller.
 It may not automatically expire unless you take a specific action such as signing a contingency release.
 That is if a release is part of the contingency agreement.
 Therefore, if it expires before you have it inspected, you lose the right to have the home inspected.

 When your sales contract has a home inspection contingency, it is important to conduct the inspection as soon as possible.
 I may recommend that you call a roofing contractor to do further investigation of a problem in the ceiling space.
 But, for example, you might have to contact several roofing contractors before finding someone available in the time frame you need.

 Therefore, it is very important to keep the seller and agent in the picture of what is happening.
 Furthermore, you should advise the seller on your decision to continue or to negotiate a better sales price or whether you intend to withdraw from the purchase contract before the expiry date.
 If you don’t, you may have to honour the conditions of the sale.

 A home inspection involves many components, which are primarily structural and visual.
 However, if I discover defects beyond my area of expertise, I will recommend that you consult an expert.

 For example, if the home’s water pressure is low, I will recommend an inspection by a licensed plumber.
 There could be a blockage the water supply system, or the plumbing pipes could be corroded.
 I may not be able to identify such defects by noticing the low water pressure.
 If I recommend further inspections in the report, you may wish to call a specialist for advice.

-This is also why an Inspection contingency time period is so important!
-It give you time for specialist inspections if they are required!
+This is also why an inspection contingency and the time period is so important!
+It gives you time for specialist inspections if they are required!

 Disclaimer: This inspection contingency article is intended for educational purposes only and does not constitute legal advice.
 Real estate procedures and documents may vary.
 Consult a real estate professional or lawyer in your area if you have specific questions about this subject.